-Your state’s Department of Labor and Employment will mail you Form 1099-G if you received any amount of unemployment benefits during the year.
+Your state’s Department of Labor and Employment will mail you a Form 1099G for the unemployment benefits you received during the year.
 The form shows the total amount of benefits you were paid in box 1.
 Unemployment compensation includes Railroad Retirement Board payments.
-If you elect voluntary federal withholding on unemployment compensation you receive, the amount is reported on Form 1099-G. You may also choose to have state income tax withheld if your state taxes unemployment benefits.
+If you requested voluntary federal withholding the amount that was withheld is shown on Form 1099G.
+You may also choose to have state income tax withheld if your state taxes unemployment benefits.

 - Comstock/Comstock/Getty Images

 - IRS 1040A Instructions